truenas/middleware/docs/userguide/freenas_intro.rst

 When determining the type and size of device to install the operating system to, keep the following points in mind:

-- the recommended bare minimum size is 4GB.
+- the *bare* minimum size is 4GB.
 This provides room for the operating system and two boot environments.
-The recommended minimum is 8GB or 16GB as this provides more room for boot environments.
+The *recommended* minimum is 8GB or 16GB as this provides more room for boot environments.

 - if you plan to make your own boot environments, budget about 1GB of storage per boot environment.
 Consider deleting older boot environments once you are sure that a boot environment is no longer needed.
 Boot environments can be created and deleted using :menuselection:`System --> Boot`.